 Parecon’s answer is called participatory planning.
 The heart of this approach is pretty simple, almost too simple, at first hearing, to seem viable.
 Workers and consumers councils via their nested relations propose their desires for consumption and production.
 They assess the proposals of others and moderate their own, in accord with new rounds of information.
 In essence, they cooperatively negotiate inputs and outputs in light of needs and potentials and in accord with equitable remuneration.
 Indeed, the parecon claim is that this is not only possible, but truly efficient at meeting needs and developing potentials, and that it conveys self-managing say, as well.

 And that’s all of it.
 As a vision, Parecon is workers and consumers self-managing councils, equitable remuneration, balanced job complexes, and participatory planning.
 Of course each instance of this type of economy will have a tremendous array of detailed additional features, and of refinements of those that are most basic, as well, often varying somewhat from case to case, country to country — even workplace to workplace.
 But the claim is that attaining these four features is key to attaining classlessness, self-management, solidarity, diversity.

-ROAR: How do you believe this vision could contribute to the creation of an alternative society?
+How do you believe this vision could contribute to the creation of a different society?

 Well, how does any vision help with attaining a desired future?
 And then, we can ask, as well, does parecon help in any special ways?
 The first part is easy enough.
 A vision should help us understand the present, and the roots of its ills, by contrast to a better future.
 A vision should motivate activism.
 Indeed, an obstacle, arguably the biggest current obstacle, to massive, uncompromising, unrelenting, opposition to injustice is a fatalistic belief that there is no alternative and injustice is just a part of life, so one must put up with it and make do.
 A vision should inform belief in an alternative, and overthrow fatalism.